rticommunity/rticonnextdds-examples/examples/keyed_data/cs/README.txt

 Rtiddsgen generates two solutions for Visual Studio C++ and C#, that you will use to build the types and the C# example, respectively:
- 1) First open  keys-dotnet4.0.sln and build the solution.
+ 1) First open  keys_type-dotnet4.0.sln and build the solution.
- 2) Once you've done that, open keys-csharp.sln and build the C# example.
+ 2) Once you've done that, open keys_example-csharp.sln and build the C# example.

 Running C# Example
 ===================